bpulito/patient-admission-agent/README.md

 The patient agent can be accessed from the following [webpage](https://bpulito.github.io/patient-admission-agent/patient-agent/patient-agent-homepage.html).

-You can use more or less the same script with the agent flow as the assistant with the addition of being able to ask general policy questions that will be resolved by the RAG search.
+You can can ask the same kind of questions to the agent as the assistant, with the addition of being able to ask general patient admission policy questions that will be resolved by the RAG search.